Mugna46/DSS_project/doc/report_DSS.typ

 == Dynamic Analysis

-The dynamic analysis was conducted on an Android 9.0 emulator (Pixel XL, API 28) in `Android Studio`, with `MobSF` running to capture network traffic, system logs, and screenshots.
+The dynamic analysis was conducted also in this case on an Android 9.0 emulator (Pixel XL, API 28) in `Android Studio`, with `MobSF`.
 As soon as the APK is installed and launched, its icon automatically disappears.
 On first run, `MobSF` records requests for storage and contacts permissions (needed for encrypting files and contacts), but every attempt to connect to the C&C server times out: the server is offline and does not return an encryption key.
 Consequently, the encryption process is halted and the app remains idle, unable to proceed.
 #v(1.5em)
 #figure(
   image("img/walpaper_clashprivate.jpg", width: 40%),